qawemlilo/node-blogger/README.md

 ## How it works
 Node Blogger is super easy to use once you have installed it as shown above.
 When you create a new post, the data is logged in `posts.json`, which is our pseudo-database.

-Create a new post:
+Create a new post from the commandline:

 ```
-# simply type the newpost command
 newpost

 # prompt